alessiocali/ffxiv-dnd-adventures/scars-of-the-twelveswood/source.md

 ### The Mhachi Stash
 In one corner of the cellar the party will found, stored away, a huge pile of ancient magical artifacts of unknown origin.
 A **DC 15 Intelligence** or **History** check (with **advantage** if the party investigated the library) reveals that these artifacts belong to the fifth astral era, specifically to the civilization of Mhachi, whose sorcerers specialized in Black and Void magic were feared all around the world and one of the major parties in the War of the Magi.

-Among the garbage there are two artifacts of historical value (worth 25 GP each) and a curious contraption shaped like a tube (an [Immovable Rod](https://www.dndbeyond.com/magic-items/immovable-rod), **BR175**).
+Among the garbage there are two artifacts of historical value (worth 2'500 gil each) and a curious contraption shaped like a tube (an [Immovable Rod](https://www.dndbeyond.com/magic-items/immovable-rod), **BR 175**).

 Finding the stash is one of the prerequisites for unlocking the Mhachi Lockpick, which is one of the possible ways the party can gain access to Ursandel's room (see the chapter dedicated to the Second Floor for further details).